 Such evenings last long in the memory, thanks to the aggravated tinnitus that rings in my head afterwards.

-Didn't Lewis Hamilton do well?
-He's world-class and the best Formula One champion ever.
+Lewis Hamilton is world-class and the best Formula One champion ever.
 I have always seen international sport as a kind of champions versus champions scenario.
-By comparison, the local sport seems abysmal and puny.
+By comparison, local sport in my own little country seems abysmal and puny.

 Local sports personalities appear on the news, but I’ve never heard of them and will never hear of them again.
 It’s all down to size.
 England has 60 million people to choose from, in Northern Ireland, it’s 1.8 million, most of whom are children or elderly.
 We don’t have a Manchester United, we have a Glentoran or Lisburn Distillery.
 We don’t have a Mo Farah, we have Terry Eakin – heard of him… didn’t think so.